mnettl/video_backups/README.md

    3. ``python3 writefilescsv.py``

-4. Transfer the video files to the final folder, and run the rclone backup script
+4. Use the notion_csv_addpages script to merge csv.csv with the Notion database (https://github.com/mnettl/notion_csv_addpages)

-5. Open the Notion Tiktoks database, merge the ``csv.csv`` file
+5. Transfer the video files to their final directory

 ## Requirements